Maitland, Nova Scotia: 1700s

-Ulster Scots (Irish)

 After the expulsion of the Acadians from Maitland (1750), the land was owned but never settled by Malachy Salter.
 Decades after the village was vacated by the Acadians, it was settled by Ulster Scots people such as the Putnams (c.
 1771).

 Shipbuilding

 Maitland emerged as a major shipbuilding centre in the late 19th century.
 William Dawson Lawrence became the community's most famous shipbuilder.
 His ship, the William D. Lawrence, the largest wooden ship ever built in Canada and third largest in the world, was launched at the William D. Lawrence Shipyard in Maitland on October 27, 1874, to one of the largest crowds assembled in Nova Scotia to that date.